Dholera Special Investment Region: DICDL

-On January 28, 2016, the governments of India and Gujarat established a Special Purpose Vehicle (SPV) called "Dholera Industrial City Development Ltd." (DICDL) for the development of the Dholera SIR.
-The Gujarati government owns 51% of the SPV through DSIRDA, and the Indian government owns 49% through DMIC Trust.
+On 28 January 2016, the governments of India and Gujarat established a Special Purpose Vehicle (SPV) called "Dholera Industrial City Development Ltd." (DICDL) for the development of the Dholera SIR.
+The Gujarat government owns 51% of the SPV through DSIRDA, and the Indian government owns 49% through DMIC Trust.

 The DMIC Trust initially issued cash to DICDL in exchange for equity contributions for activities in the Activation Area.
-Through DSIRDA, the Gujarati government is contributing equity in the form of land that is given to SPV DICDL.
+Through DSIRDA, the Gujarat government is contributing equity in the form of land that is given to SPV DICDL.
 The infrastructure project for the activation trunk has already received approval from the National Industrial Development & Implementation Trust (NICDIT).